Strength In Numbers: Four Types Of Group Therapy

 Process-oriented psychology and therapy

-Process-oriented therapy, also known as process work, is a relatively new form of psychotherapy that focuses on the whole spectrum of the human consciousness.
+Process-oriented therapy, also known as process work, is a relatively new form of psychotherapy that focuses on the whole spectrum of human consciousness.
 This is achieved through group therapy activities that seek to examine and understand the human experience and how it changes over time.
-It’s following this flow from one experience to the next that can improve mental health, as it teaches awareness of the self and the world around it in relation to those experiences.
+Following this flow from one experience to the next can improve mental health because it can help teach awareness of the self and the world around it in relation to those experiences.

 That is why process-oriented therapy can be used in combination with other treatment options for depression, addictions, and anxiety.